solarpolar/LogExpert/README.md

 - .NET 4.7.2

 ## CI
 This is a continous integration build.
-So always the latest and greates changes.
+So always the latest and greatest changes.
 It should be stable but no promises.
 Can be viewed as Beta.

 [CI Download](https://ci.appveyor.com/project/Zarunbal/logexpert)